Stoke on Film 1980s

 CAMPAIGN TO SAVE LONGTON TOWN HALL; Spearheaded by Ellis Bevan, we chart the campaign from first meetings, the marches, and the confrontations outside Stoke Town Hall.
 Demolition had already begun when the eleventh-hour rescue was achieved in heroic style.

-NATIONAL GARDEN FESTIVAL: The planning process from 1981, the reclamation and development of the site, the opening by the Queen and many scenes of the Festival in full swing - with commentary from the key people involved throughout.
+NATIONAL GARDEN FESTIVAL: The planning process from 1981, the reclamation and development of the site, the opening by the Queen in 1986 and many scenes of the Festival in full swing - with commentary from the key people involved throughout.